matwerber1/aws-alexa-smart-home-demo/README.md

 5. Navigate to [https://developer.amazon.com/settings/console/mycid](https://developer.amazon.com/settings/console/mycid) and copy your **Alexa Vendor ID** into your text editor, along with your Skill ID.

 6. Open **deploy.sh** and enter your Alexa skill ID and vendor ID into their corresponding variables.
-Note, these values are considered secrets so you would not normally commit these to source in a production environment; you may want to instead want to manage them with a secrets manager like AWS Secrets Manager:
+Note, these values are considered secrets so you would not normally commit these to source in a production environment; you instead may want to manage them with a secrets manager like [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/):

     ```sh
     # deploy.sh